NegatioN/BattleRiteStats/_characters/pearl.md

       name: Gush
       type: control
     - color: red
-      description: Firing Volatile Water through a Bubble Barrier increases damage by 3 and range by 25.
+      description: Dive deals 10 damage and inflicts Root for 1 at your starting location.
+      icon: 6c30b1e6992030e4dae06a355b7a4fb4
+      name: Riptide
+      type: offense
+    - color: pink
+      description: Increases Silence duration from 1 to 1.4.
       icon: 70a26229b7880aa44a46e8cb2af9334f
+      name: Soaking Wet
+      type: control
+    - color: pink
+      description: Charged Volatile Water explodes upon hitting an enemy, dealing full damage and inflicting Silence to other nearby enemies.
+      icon: 70a26229b7880aa44a46e8cb2af9334f
+      name: Splash Damage
+      type: control
+    - color: red
+      description: Countering an attack with Tidal Wave fires a volley of Lesser Volatile Water at nearby enemies.
+Each Lesser Volatile Water deals 10 damage.
+      icon: baa9baf5b01c5ee42902398a8f946a5a
-      name: Rippling Waters
+      name: Tsunami
       type: offense
+    winrate: '56.0'
+  - damage: '5.3'
+    disable: '1.2'
+    energy: '2.9'
+    num: 17
+    protection: '3.6'
+    skills:
-    - color: green
+    - color: pink
-      description: Countering an attack with Tidal Wave spawns a Lesser Bubble Barrier around you.
+      description: Countering an attack with Tidal Wave recharges your staff.
       icon: baa9baf5b01c5ee42902398a8f946a5a
+      name: Gush
+      type: control
+    - color: yellow
+      description: Diving into a Bubble Barrier destroys the bubble and resets the cooldown of Dive.
+      icon: 6c30b1e6992030e4dae06a355b7a4fb4
+      name: Ocean Tide
+      type: mobility
+    - color: red
+      description: Dive deals 10 damage and inflicts Root for 1 at your starting location.
+      icon: 6c30b1e6992030e4dae06a355b7a4fb4
-      name: Sea Bubble
+      name: Riptide
-      type: survival
+      type: offense
     - color: pink
       description: Charged Volatile Water explodes upon hitting an enemy, dealing full damage and inflicting Silence to other nearby enemies.